THE LIGHT KEEPER'S LEGACY

 Chloe’s tranquility is spoiled when a dead woman washes ashore.
 Is it an accidental drowning, or has tension over tighter fishing regulations reached a dangerous boiling point?
 When a second body is found, Chloe finds herself trapped with a killer on remote Rock Island.

 This 360-page book contains a cast of characters, a map of Rock Island, and an author's note with links to additional resources.
-It is available as a trade paperback, and in electronic versions for the iPad, Kindle, Kobo, and Nook e-book apps and readers.
+It is available as a trade paperback and in e-book versions.
+For details, click on the FIND THE BOOK link below.

 |READ A PREVIEW|